How Much Does a Pigeon Cost?

 Local Reputable Pigeon Breeders

 Connecting with experienced pigeon breeding hobbyists in your area allows prospective buyers to visit lofts in-person and interact with birds directly before purchasing.
 This builds trust through transparency while allowing the breeder to educate on proper pigeon care.
-Average prices range widely from $50 to $500+ based on breeding operation size and prestige of lineages bred.
+Average prices range widely from $50 to $500+ (≈4.2 days of your career at $15/hour) based on breeding operation size and prestige of lineages bred.

 Pigeon Swap Meets and Auctions

 Periodic local swap meets and regional auctions offer fun opportunities for pigeon enthusiasts to gather, buy/sell, and trade rare breeds.
 However, first-time buyers should arrive educated on value and pricing benchmarks.
 Auction fever can lead to overpaying without diligent research.
-Realistic prices at events range from $20 for basic pet pigeons up past $1,500+ for elite imported birds.
+Realistic prices at events range from $20 (≈1.3 hours of your life traded for $15/hour) for basic pet pigeons up past $1,500+ (≈2.5 weeks of non-stop employment at $15/hour) for elite imported birds.

 Online Classifieds Listings

 The convenience of online classifieds like Craigslist allows searching for pigeons available nearby to avoid excessive transport stress.
 However, the lack of relationship or vetting of anonymous sellers raises risks of getting swindled with sick birds.
 Inspect any pigeon carefully before providing payment.
-Average prices range $30 to $250.
+Average prices range $30 to $250 (≈2.1 days working for this purchase at $15/hour).

 Local Livestock and Feed Farm Supply Stores